actionagenda/actionagenda/home.md

 You'll want to schedule it to be a calendar event if needed.
 You’ll want to overview those items on the same page.

-ActionAgenda is a hybrid calendar and to-do planner based on GTD (Getting Things Done) methodology which can free you from stress of managing complex tasks.
+ActionAgenda is a hybrid calendar and to-do planner based on GTD (Getting Things Done) methodology which can free you from the stress of managing complex tasks.

 ### Here’s short how-tos on using GTD with ActionAgenda: